What the SECURE Act Means for Taxpayers

 Changes to 401(k) Plans

-Part-time workers, defined as those who work less than 1,000 hours a year, have not traditionally been able to contribute to most 401(k) plans through their employers.
+Part-time workers, defined as those who work fewer than 1,000 hours a year, have not traditionally been able to contribute to most 401(k) plans through their employers.
 The SECURE Act changes this.
 Employees must now work more than 1,000 in just one year to be able to contribute, or 500 hours a year for three consecutive years.

 Plans that are part of a collective bargaining agreement are exceptions to this new rule, and employees must be age 21 or older.